anandharidas/anandharidas/README.md

 - **LinkedIn**: [anandharidas](https://www.linkedin.com/in/anandharidas/)
 - **Location**: Bangalore, Karnataka, India
 - **Interests**: AI/ML, Data Science, Enterprise Architecture, Technical Leadership

-## 💡 Philosophy

-> "Learn math, physics, engineering, and computer science.
-We might have super intelligent AI assistants in a while, but we'll be the ones who know how to work with them effectively."

-I believe in continuous learning and staying at the forefront of technology while building solutions that make a real impact in the enterprise world.

-## 🏆 Recognition

-- **2K+ LinkedIn followers** - Building a strong professional network
-- **500+ connections** - Active in the tech community
-- **Speaker** at major tech conferences and events
-- **Technical Director** - Proven leadership in enterprise environments

----

-*"ज़िन्दगी बड़ी होनी चाहिए, लंबी नहीं।”* 😊

----

 ### 📊 GitHub Stats